K-brock/Crowdstrike-Falcon-Spotlight-Email-Alerter/README.md

 ## **Scheduling** ⏰

-For automated operation, consider setting up a scheduled task (Windows) or cron job (Linux) to run the script at regular intervals.
+For automated operation, consider setting up a scheduled task (Windows) to run the script at regular intervals.

 ---